Shefaoudeen/Shefaoudeen/README.md

-- 👋 Hi, I’m Shefaoudeen, 2nd year student pursuing electronic engineering in Puducherry Technology University || PTU25.
+- 👋 Hi, I’m Shefaoudeen, 2nd year student pursuing electronics engineering in Puducherry Technology University || PTU25.
 - 👀 I’m interested in programming, anime, manga ...
 - 🌱 I’m currently learning Fullstack Development
 - 💞️ I’m looking to collaborate with a handful of smart people, who can be friendly and can think out of the box